itsdstar/Weather_app/README.md

 search result optimization and filtering but does the basic job well.

 The API key for this project is a temporary key and hence might not work in the future.<br />
-[Weather API](https://www.weatherapi.com/) provides free api keys upon account creation and can be used if needed for permanent use.
+[Weather API](https://www.weatherapi.com/) provides free API keys upon account creation and can be used if needed for permanent use.

 Additional Credits: [@itsdstar](https://github.com/itsdstar) - For making significant changes to css file and also adding a suggestion drop down filter and other functionality for faster api responses.